Influence maximization by rumor spreading on correlated networks through community identification: Concepts and methods

 \subsection{Influence maximization}

-The influence maximization problem (IMP) seeks the set {\Sd} of vertices which contain $|\Sd| = \eta$ initial seeds that maximize the reach of information.
 The propagation impact ($\Inf({\Sd})$) for the set {\Sd} of seeds corresponds to the expected fraction of vertices that were informed during the spreading process.
+Therefore, the influence maximization problem (IMP) seeks the set {\Sd} of vertices that contain $|\Sd| = \eta$ initial seeds and maximize the reach of information, i.e., $\Inf({\Sd})$ should be maximized as a function of the set {\Sd}.

 Let us consider a discrete diffusion scenario in which each vertex $i$ can be in only one state at each time step.
-The initial conditions for the influence maximization problem is defined as $\Ig(0) = V \, \backslash \, \Sd$, $\Sp(0) \, = \, \Sd $ and $\: \St(0) \, = \, \{\emptyset\} $, where $\Ig(0)$ represents the set of ignorants in time $t=0$ and $\Sp(0)$ the set of initial spreaders or initial seeds \Sd .
+The initial conditions for the influence maximization problem is defined as $\Ig(0) = V \, \backslash \, \Sd$, $\Sp(0) \, = \, \Sd $ and $\: \St(0) \, = \, \{\emptyset\} $, where $\Ig(0)$ represents the set of unaware individuals in time $t=0$ and $\Sp(0)$ the set of initial spreaders or initial seeds \Sd .
 At each time step, all spreaders uniformly try to infect their neighbors with probability $\beta$, or stop the diffusion with probability $\mu$ according to the truncated dynamics~\cite{Borge-Holthoefer2012}.
-More specifically, an spreader tries to inform each of its neighbor until meets another informed node and becomes a stifler.
-The process ends when $\Sp(\infty) = \{\emptyset\}$ and then we can calculate the final fraction of informed individuals ($\dSt{\Sd}$), i.e. $\dSt{\Sd} = {|\St(\infty)|}/{|V|}$ or $\dSt{\Sd} = 1 - {|\Ig(\infty)|}/{|V|}$.
+More specifically, a spreader tries to inform each of its neighbor until meets another informed node and becomes a stifler.
+The process ends when $\Sp(\infty) = \{\emptyset\}$ and then we can calculate the final fraction of informed individuals ($\dSt{\Sd}$), i.e. $\dSt{\Sd} = {|\St(\infty)|}/{N}$ or $\dSt{\Sd} = 1 - {|\Ig(\infty)|}/{N}$.
 However, $\dSt{\Sd}$ is a function with stochastic fluctuations.
 Thus, the influence function, $\Inf(\Sd)$, is estimated by performing a sufficient number of calculations of the final fraction of informed individuals $\dSt{\Sd}$, with the set of initial spreaders $\Sd$: where ${\dSt{\Sd}}^{\kappa}$ represents the final fraction of informed individuals for a particular run $\kappa$, and $K$ is the total number of simulations in order to obtain a good estimate of the mean value of $\Inf(\Sd)$.
-We also calculate the fraction of spreaders over time $\dSp{\Sd}(t) = {|\Sp(t)|}/{|V|}$.
-In this way, the expected fraction of spreaders in each timestep is defined by: which is a concave downward function.
-With this formulation it is possible to calculate the expected timestep ($t_p$) in which the maximum number of spreaders occurs, i.e., $\{ t_p \geq 0 \, | \, \Peak(t_p) - \Peak(t) \geq 0, \forall t \geq 0 \}$, and $\Peak(t_p)$ is the maximum expected fraction of spreaders during the propagation.
+Here, we define the total number of simulations for each set of initial nodes as $K = 600$.
+This choice is due to the computational constraint of the Greedy (hill-climbing) method, which has a very high computation cost.
+However, we verify that the results are stable for larger values of $K$ in artificial networks.